Ariston Grease or Food Residue Burning, or Electrical Overheating

 How to Fix / Troubleshooting

-• Check elements: Look for melted plastic, foil, or other materials on elements.
+• Check elements: Look for melted plastic, foil, or other materials on the elements.
 Carefully remove debris without damaging the element surface.

-• Inspect wiring: Remove rear cover and check for burnt insulation or connectors.
+• Inspect wiring: Remove the rear cover and check for burnt insulation or connectors.
 Replace any damaged wiring and connectors.

-• Test under supervision: Run the oven empty at moderate temperature for 15–20 minutes with good ventilation to burn off remaining residues.
+• Test under supervision: Run the oven empty at a moderate temperature for 15–20 minutes with good ventilation to burn off remaining residues.

 Advertisements